-Reconciliations of the Fund Financial Statements to the Government-Wide Financial Statements are provided to explain the differences created by the integrated approach of GASB Statement No. 34.
+Reconciliations of the Fund Financial Statements to the Government-Wide Financial Statements are provided to facilitate comparison between governmental funds and governmental activities.

 C. Flow Assumptions and Use of Restricted/Unrestricted Net Position

 When an expense is incurred for purposes for which both restricted and unrestricted Net Position are available, the Authority's policy is to apply restricted Net Position first.